Smile! Digital Assets Manager Andrea Deneau looks at our collection of photographic portraits

 The earliest of these photographs are mainly albumen print cartes de visite, made popular after the 1859 publication of Emperor Napoleon III’s photograph in this format, and only possible once William Henry Fox Talbot lifted his photography patent in 1852.
 (Incidentally, Fox Talbot was a keen naturalist and correspondent of the Society’s founder, Sir James Edward Smith.)
-The carte de visite was relatively cheap to produce and the size of a visiting card (2 ½ x 4 inches, or 6.4 x 10.2 cm), making it easy to share, like today’s business card.
+The carte de visite was relatively cheap to produce, and its size (2 ½ x 4 inches, or 6.4 x 10.2 cm) made it easy to share, like today’s business card.
 In the 1870s, the carte de visite started to be replaced by the larger cabinet print (4 ¼ x 6 ¼ inches, or 11.4 x 15.9 cm).

 Around 400 portraits in this collection were produced by the London photography company started by Henry Maull in 1854 with George Henry Polyblank.
 Maull & Polybank’s first studio, from 1856, was on Gracechurch Street, EC.
 In 1857/1858, they opened another studio on Piccadilly, and then a third studio on Fulham Road, SW in 1864/1865.
 Polyblank left the partnership in 1865, and from 1866, the company was known as Maull & Co, and from 1879, the company was known as Maull & Fox.
 Although the partnership between Maull and John Fox was dissolved in 1885, the company continued as Maull & Fox under John’s son until around 1914.